igorline/slither_wiki/Detector-Documentation.md

 `now` is defined as a state variable, and shadows with the built-in symbol `now`.
 The function `assert` overshadows the built-in `assert` function.
 Any use of either of these built-in symbols may lead to unexpected results.

 ### Recommendation
-Rename the local variable/state variable/function/modifier/event, so as not to mistakenly overshadow any built-in symbol definitions.
+Rename the local variables, state variables, functions, modifiers, and events that shadow a builtin symbol.

-## Local Variable Shadowing
+## Local variable shadowing
 ### Configuration
 * Check: `shadowing-local`
 * Severity: `Low`